KratosMultiphysics/Kratos/docs/pages/Kratos/Expressions/General/Working_with_Numpy.md

 ## Moving from numpy arrays

-This is similar to the [reading from numpy arrays](#reading-from-numpy-arraystest).
-The difference is, this does not create a copy within the expression.
+This is similar to [reading from numpy arrays](#reading-from-numpy-arraystest) with the difference that this does not create a copy for the expression.
-It uses the memory location of the original numpy array with in the expression, hence it is of ```O(1)``` cost.
-No new meory allocation will be done within the expression.
-So, if someone uses the moving of numpy array to an expression, **they need to make sure that the numpy array is not destroyed untill the expression or any of the dependent expressions are used up**.
-Otherwise, there will be a **Segmentation fault** error.
+It uses the memory location of the original numpy array within the expression, eliding the copy and its related memory allocation.
+An important consequence is that **the original numpy array must be kept in memory for entire lifetime of the expression**, otherwise evaluating the expression will result in a segmentation fault.

 Following code snippet illustrates how to move numpy arrays to expressions:
 ```python